Reflectance: Liquid reflectance

+Reflection of light occurs at a boundary at which the index of refraction changes.
+Specular reflection is calculated by the Fresnel equations.
+Fresnel reflection is directional and therefore does not contribute significantly to albedo which primarily diffuses reflection.

-A real water surface may be wavy.
-Reflectance, which assumes a flat surface as given by the Fresnel equations, can be adjusted to account for waviness.
+A liquid surface may be wavy.
+Reflectance may be adjusted to account for waviness.

 Grating efficiency

 The generalization of reflectance to a diffraction grating, which disperses light by wavelength, is called diffraction efficiency.